frederic-perez/AmE-dictionary/data/idioms.md

 __(one’s) final resting place__ The location where one’s body is interred after death.
 __(one’s) finest hour__ The moment or time of one’s greatest success or achievement. _The team’s come-from-behind victory in the semi-finals proved to be their finest hour._
 __(one’s) hackles rise__ :dart: One becomes greatly irritated, annoyed, or aggravated. _The disrespect he showed our professor during class made my hackles rise so badly that I had to go take a walk to calm down._
+__(one’s) hands are full__ Someone is too busy or has too much going on to be able to do or become involved with anything else. _I really wish that I could babysit for you tonight, but I’m afraid my hands are full at the moment._
 __(one’s) heart’s desire__ Something one very much wants or needs. _After my six-month tour in Iraq, my heart’s desire is just to see my husband again._
 __(one’s) jollies__ _slang_ One’s amusement, enjoyment, or pleasure.
 Often used in reference to some degree of perverse satisfaction.
 Used especially in the phrase “get one’s jollies.” _The restless teenagers got their jollies by throwing rocks at passing cars._
 __(one’s) lucky day__ A particular day or moment in one’s life when one experiences extremely good luck, fortune, or favor. _Wow, that’s the third hand of poker I’ve won in a row—it must be my lucky day!_